thatGuyAnes/Ramda-playground/README.md

-Exercice repo for functional programming patterns using ramda
+Exercises repo for functional programming patterns using ramda